 What now?
 That's easy, too.
 How about I make more real, in-person friends?
 You know, the kind that research shows actually increase well-being?

 The news is inherently depressing, and apparently we love it.
 Even as a kid (back in the three-network days), I hated watching or listening to the TV news because it sounded ugly.
 This doesn't mean news isn't important.
-A free, independent press is critical to democracy, and those who vilify it while getting all their "news" from talk radio are, frankly, ignorant and deluded.
 But there's only so much reporting of the current socio-political awfulness a person should read.

 I used a browser blocker to keep me from reading the news during the day for several weeks.
 I'm pretty good now at only dipping into Google News and NPR a couple of times a day.
 I know from past experience I can go weeks at a time without checking the news because if something really, really important happens I'm sure I'll hear about it.
 Here's the way I now see being a news junkie: